UBC-MDS/522_group_38/README.md

 ## Usage

-To run this project, first clone this repository to your local machine using git clone.
+Clone this repository to your local machine using git clone.
+Then there are two ways to run this project.
+Follow the steps to run this project.

+# 1.Without Docker

-Then run the following in the root of the repository in your terminal :
+Run the following in the root of the repository in your terminal :

 ``` bash
 conda-lock install --name wine_quality_env conda-lock.yml